 Technology Marketing Inspiration

-1. The trap with marketing technology is often that they are a collection of features trying to meet a need.
+1. The difficulty and trap with marketing technology is often that technology is often a collection of features trying to meet a need.
 Thus the most common reason new technology fails is because it fails to meet a need.
 Most probably because the need simply doesn’t exist.
-And if the need doesn’t exist you need to figure how to create that need.
-So use research to understand audience needs, and anticipate drivers and barriers to buy.
+Thus if the need doesn’t exist, you need to figure how to create a need.
+So use marketing research to understand audience needs, and anticipate drivers and barriers to buy.
+Also how to turn the need to a ‘want’.
 Some audiences no doubt want to ride a roller coaster!
 But perhaps not every day.

 2. There will always be some who fear new technology.
 So to kick-start demand, first, identify potential early adopters, and focus your marketing on them.